cpehle/chisel3-base/README.md

 A bare-bones Chisel 3 project that works as a starting point for larger projects, based off of Chick Markley's (slightly less bare-bones) [`dsp-chisel3`](https://github.com/chick/dsp-chisel3).

+Alternatively, a better approach may be to just use Jack Koenig's [`chisel3-skeleton`](https://github.com/jackkoenig/chisel3-skeleton) as this uses fewer dependencies, doesn't require all the testing infrastructure, and just generates the Verilog.

 ## Dependencies
 Currently, all Chisel 3 development is not available in a Maven repository, so you must build and publish the necessary dependencies locally.
 For the following repositories, clone them and publish them locally:
 * [chisel3](https://github.com/ucb-bar/chisel3) -- provides `chisel3`, `chiselfrontend`, and `coremacros`